 After moving past the Okapi display, guests approach the Research Centre, which is full of insects and reptiles that guests can learn more about.
 Just on the other side of the Research Centre is a beautiful area filled with flowing water and brightly colored bluefish.
 Guests can enjoy both underwater and aerial views of the fish, showing them what it is like from both sides of the surface.
 A highlight of the Gorilla Falls Exploration Trail comes in the next viewing platform, which offers an additional underwater view of more brightly colored fish as well as a larger than life hippopotamus!
 Guests can take their time and enjoy the wonderful and up-close view of this animal before moving along the trail.

 The next stop on the Gorilla Falls Exploration Trail is a sweeping observational view of an area that seems to be comprised of dry ground and many small holes.
 This exhibit is home to the Meerkats, who can be found continually popping in and out of their homes in the ground.
 A Cast Member stationed nearby is always willing to share information and interesting facts about the Meerkats, making the experience even more enjoyable for guests.

-Guests who spend time in Disney’s Animal Kingdom simply must enjoy the Pangani Forest Exploration Trail.
-With beautiful scenery, intriguing wildlife, and plenty to learn along the way, this self-guided walking trail is a must do on any Walt Disney World vacation!
+Guests who spend time in Disney’s Animal Kingdom simply must enjoy the Gorilla Falls Exploration Trail.
+With beautiful scenery, intriguing wildlife, and plenty to learn along the way, this self-guided walking trail is a must-do on any Walt Disney World vacation!